worakritsoo/svelte-ionic/README.md

 # Known issues

+## Searchbar cancel ionCancel does not fire
+I think I need to debug a bit more, because ionInput does fire.....
+And the show-cancel-button "never" also does not work.

 ## REPLs are Ionic 4
 The REPLs are Ionic 4.
 I think they still sufficiently serve purpose to play around with the UI, so for now I won't bother too much updating them.